Food Health Social Issues

 iStock.com/dmathies

 Soy is a highly nutritious staple enjoyed around the world.
 For most people, it can be beneficial in preventing chronic illnesses like cancer, heart disease, and type 2 diabetes, and in promoting life expectancy.
 It’s also an abundant source of plant-based protein.
-But most of the world’s soy crop is genetically engineered and then fed to livestock, which creates significant negative environmental impacts.
+But most of the world’s soy crop is genetically engineered and then fed to livestock, which creates negative environmental impacts.
 And most soy eaten by humans is highly processed, which significantly erodes its nutritional value.
-But whole soy foods that are grown organically and consumed by humans can be sustainable and are a welcome, tasty, and nourishing part of a healthy, balanced diet.
+Whole soy foods that are grown organically and consumed by humans are another matter entirely.
+They can be sustainable, nourishing, and supported by decades of research.

 Tell us in the comments: